LynxMagnus/mine-support/README.md

 | SESSION_TIMEOUT_IN_MINUTES     | Redis session timeout                     | no        | 30                 |                             |                                                                                   |
 | STATIC_CACHE_TIMEOUT_IN_MILLIS | static file cache timeout                 | no        | 54000 (15 minutes) |                             |                                                                                   |

-The `/account` page is accessible only by authenticated users.
-Authentication uses either [Okta](https://www.okta.com/) or stubbed authentication (for local development only).
-To use the stubbed authentication set `OKTA_ENABLED` to `"false"`.

-Okta specific environment variables must be set if `OKTA_ENABLED` is set to `"true"`.
-A valid Okta OpenID Connect application is required, and the Okta domain, client ID, Client Secret, Custom Authorisation Server ID, and URL of the site must be set in the environment variables:
-`OKTA_DOMAIN`, `OKTA_CLIENT_ID`, `OKTA_CLIENT_SECRET`, `OKTA_AUTH_SERVER_ID`,
-and `SITE_URL` respectively.

 Running the integration tests locally requires access to ASB, this can be achieved by setting the following environment variables:
 `MESSAGE_QUEUE_HOST`, `MESSAGE_QUEUE_PASSWORD`, `MESSAGE_QUEUE_USER`.